Robert Rankin (timber merchant): Personal life

 Early in 1869 his health began to fail.
 The death of his daughter, drowned in Menai Strait, Wales, in August 1869, was a crushing blow to Rankin, who had already lost four of his seven children through childhood illnesses.
-In 1865 he had established his son James as a country gentleman, buying for him two large estates in Herefordshire.
+In 1865 he had established his son, James, as a country gentleman, buying for him two large estates in Herefordshire.
+James was later created 1st Rankin baronets, of Bryngwyn in 1898.

 Rankin died in June 1870 at Bromborough Hall, Cheshire, England.

 Appraisal

 According to his biographer David S. MacMillan, Rankin contributed greatly to the amazing growth of the shipbuilding and timber trades in 19th century Canada.